How Long to Proof Sourdough in the Fridge (+ Tips)

 Sourdough is so much easier to score when you do a cold fermentation!

 Two hours is the minimum amount of time to enjoy some of the benefits of cold proofing.
 But honestly?
-With that short of a timeframe, I think your only main benefit would be that it’s easier to score.
+With that short of a timeframe, I think your main benefit would be that it’s easier to score.

 Sourdough is a slow process, and only two hours at cooler temperatures won’t do much.